apotonick/erbse/README.md

 _An updated version of Erubis._

-Erbse is completely decoupled from any framework and does only know how to compile ERB.
+Erbse compiles an ERB string to a string of Ruby.
+It is completely decoupled from any framework and does only one thing.
+Pretty boring, I know.

 ## Added features